Master of Arts in Sustainable Development:

 Applicants whose first language is not English and who did not attend an undergraduate institution at which the language of instruction was English must take either the TOEFL (Test of English as a Foreign Language) or the IELTS (International English Language Testing System.)

-SIT has a self-selective applications process.
-Prospective students typically discover through this process whether SIT is a good fit for them.
 Our admissions staff works one-on-one with every applicant to facilitate a highly informed and multidimensional admissions experience: applicants are encouraged to attend an Open House, talk with SIT faculty and staff, and hear from current students and alumni.
 As applicants become familiar with the attributes of an SIT education—grounded in the experiential learning model and focused on social justice and leadership skills in intercultural environments—they determine for themselves in what ways SIT can help them meet their educational and career objectives.

 - Applicants taking the TOEFL must receive a Minimum score of 550 on the paper-based test or 213 on the computer-based test.